Battle of Sangarará

 The Battle of Sangarará was fought on November 18, 1780 in Sangarará, Viceroyalty of Peru, between rebel forces under Túpac Amaru II and Spanish colonial forces under Tiburcio Landa.
-Túpac Amaru II's forces won decisively.
+Túpac Amaru II's forces decsively defeated the hastely formed Spanish militia sent from Cusco.
+The battle was the first of the rebellion, and was the largest rebel victory of the war.

 Background

-The Battle of Sangarará took place nine days after the execution of Antonio de Arriaga, the corregidor of Tinta.
-Sangarará was the first major conflict between Spanish and rebel forces in the Rebellion of Túpac Amaru.
+Prior to the execution of the corregidor of Tinta, Antonio de Arriaga, Túpac Amaru II traveled to his residence, and took 75 rifles, 2 grinders, some shotguns, a box of gunpowder, bullets and cartridges, the uniforms of a company of militias, mules, 22,000 pesos from tributes, 5 large silver pineapples, and many pounds of gold.
+In addition, he wrote messages on behalf of Arriaga to mayors and powerful individuals, requesting them to meet in Tungasuca.
+In this way, numerous military figures and businessmen were captured, such as the Spaniards Juan Antonio de Figueroa and Bernardo de la Madrid.
+During and after Arriaga's execution, many indigenous people followed Túpac Amaru after his many proclamations abolishing the Spanish mit'a, alcabala, slavery and mistreatment of the natives.
+He also sought to recruit kuraka's in the south by ordering them to arrest their respective corregidores; but those such as Diego Choquehuanca and Bernandino Sucaragua, disobeyed his orders and joined the royalists.

 Following the capture of Quiquijana, which had been abandoned by its corregidor, on November 12, 1780, meetings were held in Cuzco to establish a war council.
-Forces consisting of 800 from surrounding areas were combined with volunteers and militia from Cuzco and were organized under Tiburcio Landa.
+The Spanish had no troops in any of the towns between Cusco and Arequipa, and the local militias, if they existed, had no weapons or esprit de corps, so they collapsed before continuing the fight.
+Forces consisting of about 2,000 total soldiers from surrounding areas were combined with volunteers and militia from Cuzco and were organized under Tiburcio Landa.
 They arrived in Sangarará on the night of November 17 and based themselves in the town's church.
 The expectation of the arrival of a snowstorm may have influenced the Spanish decision to fortify the church in addition to strategic reasons.